Overview

 );

-Transaction Creation: When the Reactive Network detects this event in the transaction trace, it submits a new transaction to the specified destination network, using the
+When the Reactive Network detects this event in the transaction trace, it submits a new transaction to the specified destination network, using the chain_id

-Authorization: The Reactive Network automatically replaces the first 160 bits of the call arguments in the
+The Reactive Network automatically replaces the first 160 bits of the call arguments in the payload

 ), regardless of the variable name you use in your Solidity code.
 This ensures that the transaction is authorized and tied to the correct contract within the network.